Co Facilitator during our Mountain Retreats

-Her interest for diverse cultures and languages brought her to travel and live in different continents.
-Iris' fascination for self inquiry led her to become a Yoga student in her early 20's, and after several teacher trainings in India and Europe, she shared this practice around the world and in her former home-base of Berlin.
+Iris' fascination for self inquiry led her to become a student of Yoga in her early 20's, and to deepen her practice with several teacher trainings in India and Europe.

-In 2017 she arrived in the Brazilian Amazon where she began to heal and learn with Ayahuasca and other plants from the jungle.
+In 2017 she arrived in the Brazilian Amazon where she began to grow and learn with Ayahuasca and other plants from the jungle.

 A year later she started teaching Yoga and studying from the Shipibo tradition in one of Peru's most renowned Ayahuasca centers.

-Ever since, Iris has felt the calling to keep walking the plants path, and did so by dieting different Master Plants from both the jungle and the Andean region of Peru.
+Ever since, Iris has felt the calling to keep walking the plants path, and did so by dieting different Master Plants from the jungle, and by her commitment to an apprenticeship with the Andean cactus San Pedro.

 Yoga & Meditation Teacher / Co Facilitator